How HMRC works with large businesses

 HMRC’s Large Business Directorate works with around 2,000 of the UK’s largest businesses to make sure they pay the correct amount of tax.

-The directorate works with most businesses in the UK who have an annual turnover of more than £200 million.
+The directorate works with most businesses in the UK:

-We also work with businesses who have an annual turnover below £200 million if either the:
+- with an annual turnover below £200 million with complex tax affairs

-We take a risk-based approach when we work with all our customers, including large businesses.
+We use an efficient risk-based approach when we work with our customers, including large businesses.

-With large businesses, the amount of money involved and the complexity of the tax affairs means we begin to take a more resource-intensive approach.
+With large businesses, the amount of money involved and the complexity of the tax affairs, means we take a more resource-intensive approach.

 We work with the highest-risk businesses at board level through our High-Risk Corporates Programme.